 (4) A certified copy of the certificate or license issued by the Secretary of State showing that the corporation is authorized to transact business in this state if the exporter is a corporation organized under the laws of another state, territory, or country;

-(5) For an exporter type A license, a copy of the applicant's license or certificate to collect and remit motor fuel taxes or sell or distribute motor fuel in the specified destination state or states for which the license or certificate is to be issued;
+(5) For an exporter described in division (DD)(1) of section 5735.01 of the Revised Code, a copy of the applicant's license or certificate to collect and remit motor fuel taxes or sell or distribute motor fuel in the specified destination state or states for which the license or certificate is to be issued;

 (6) Any other information the commissioner may require.

-(b) The tax commissioner believes that an application is not filed in good faith;
+(b) The commissioner believes that an application is not filed in good faith;

 (c) The applicant has previously violated any provision of this chapter;